modaniharsh-iiitb/c-project-library-management/README.md

 If the librarian asked to remove a single copy, the book ID of the existing book and the copy ID of the copy to be removed are input.
 The copy is added accordingly.

 ```
+> 6
+Enter the corresponding number to do the following:
+1. Remove a book
+2. Remove a copy of a book
+> 2
+Enter the ID of the book: 5
+Enter the ID of the copy that is to be removed: 4
+Successfully removed the copy.
 ```

 **Note:** Copies of books cannot be removed if they are issued to a member.
 Similarly, books altogether cannot be removed if even one of the copies is issued to a member.